Elephant (working title)

 It became too quiet, too still.

 I have been painting nonetheless.
 And painting over those paintings.
 Over and over again.
 It's almost performative.
 But I was quite happy doing that.
 Just enjoy the act of painting with no end project in mind.
 So, it follows that I have no painting exhibition to show for.
 Instead, I’ve been productive making shows with video works.
 And I started writing recently.
 Which is a useful thing to do as I reflect on the current state of my painting.
 Similar to some of my recent video work, I’ll be skipping back and forth through time with a few key ideas leading the way.
-Things will be simplified and details omitted for the sake of brevity and clarity.
+Things will be simplified and details omitted for the sake of brevity.
 This is not a definitive account of my painting practice.
-If such a thing exists in the first place.
+If such a thing can exist in the first place.

 Internet and representation

 In the early 2000s, I begin to have access to a computer and the internet.
 Certain aspects of my painting were inevitably digitized and this affected both the way I look at and make paintings.
 Picking up and researching photography also enable other ways to think about painting.
 One important thought is reconsidering the basic premise of my painting only as an act of image-making.
 I began approaching painting as the making of painted objects, a concept or a genre.
 Shifting the priorities to things outside the frame and on the frame itself.

 (Windows XP’s default wallpaper)